Dead No More: The Clone Conspiracy: Main plot

-Spider-Man and Spider-Woman of Earth-65 escape after quickly incapacitating the Lizard thanks to the Prowler directing the cloned supervillains to another part of the city.
-Back at Horizon University, Kaine tells Max Modell, Hector Baez, and the rest of the employees about the Carrion virus and reveals his condition.
-The scientists figure they can use Kaine to try and find a cure for the virus since he is not contagious and decide to call the cops to alert them of the possible epidemic.
-However, Police Chief Anderson is secretly in league with the Jackal and informs him of Gwen Stacy's location.
+The scientists figure they can use Kaine to find a cure for the virus since he is not contagious.
+They alert the police to a possible possible epidemic.
+Police Chief Anderson, secretly in league with the Jackal, informs him of Gwen's location.
 Jackal sends Electro and Rhino to retrieve Gwen and attends a meeting where he reveals his plan to move into Phase 2 of his project, allowing more New U Technologies factories and less government oversights.
-As Doctor Octopus is working on improving the cloning process, he is told by Jackal that he also plans to move to a new location since Spider-Man knows where he is.
-At Horizon University, the staff is attacked by Rhino and Electro.
-They retrieve Gwen, but Gwen tells them to take Kaine with him too since the condition could help with Jackal's experiments.
-Anna Maria Marconi also volunteers to come with since she has studied both Kaine and the drug.
-Spider-Man and Spider-Woman of Earth-65 arrive too late to New U Technologies to stop them and Spider-Woman of Earth-65 tells Spider-Man that she is there because Peter Parker has joined the Jackal in all the alternate dimensions she has been to.
-The New U Technologies staff tells Peter what happened.
-Before they go rescue Kaine and Anna, Kingpin shows up and reveals he has been following the Jackal's trail ever since the encounter with his cloned wife.
-He gives Spider-Man a folder containing the location of a meeting that Jackal will be at so Spider-Man can take him down for revenge.
+Doctor Octopus, working on improving the cloning process, is told by Jackal that he is moving to a new location since Spider-Man knows where he is.
+At Horizon University, Rhino and Electro retrieve Gwen, but she tells them to take Kaine as his condition could help with Jackal's experiments.
+Anna Maria Marconi volunteers to come since she has studied both Kaine and the drug.
+Spider-Man and Spider-Woman arrive too late to stop them.
+Before they rescue Kaine and Anna, Kingpin arrives and reveals he has been following the Jackal's trail since the encounter with his cloned wife.
+He gives Spider-Man the location of a meeting that Jackal will be at so Spider-Man can take him down for revenge.
 Spider-Man arrives at the airstrip where Jackal is receiving a large box and attacks him.
-Peter is surprised that Jackal is able to get the upper hand on him with enhanced strength and speed.
-Jackal takes off his mask and reveals himself to not be Miles Warren, but none other than Ben Reilly.
+Jackal displays enhanced strength and speed and overcomes Spider-Man.
+Jackal takes off his mask and reveals himself to be not Miles Warren, but instead Ben Reilly.
 He offers Peter the chance to bring back Uncle Ben as his corpse is in the large box.